kateolmstead/javascript-sdk/README.md

 ## Validate Integration
 After configuring your selected PlayRM modules, you should verify your application's correct integration with the self-check validation service.

-Simply visit the self-check page for your application (```https://controlpanel.playnomics.com/validation/<APPID>```).
+Simply visit the self-check page for your application: **`https://controlpanel.playnomics.com/validation/<APPID>`**

 You can now  see the most recent event data sent by the SDK, with any errors flagged.
 Visit the  <a href="http://integration.playnomics.com/technical/#self-check">self-check validation guide</a> for more information.

 We strongly recommend running the self-check validator before deploying your newly integrated application to production.